llyx97/video_reason_bench/README.md

 ![](./assets/overview.png)
 ![](./assets/statistics.png)
 ### Videos
-Each video involves a latent state and a sequence of operations.
-The latent state is revealed either at the start or the end of video and the operations cause state transistions.
+Each video features a latent state and a sequence of operations.
+The latent state is revealed either at the beginning or the end of the video.
+Throughout the rest of the video, the latent state remains invisible while the operations drive state transitions.
 There are six types of video demonstrations:
 - **Number**: Sliding number puzzle.
 - **Circle**: A red circle moving on grid, flipping the color of black and white pieces.
 - **Cup**: Swapping cups and the content beneath.